jitendrak414/testing/README.md

     `npm install --save-dev jest-html-reporter`
 ## test-driven development

+### So now pickup your phone and donate 2 beer bottle and some ammount for Laptop to work more.
+PhonePay me at 9319821922@ybl
 ![Jitendra Kumar](https://tripline.in/wp-content/uploads/2022/02/WhatsApp-Image-2022-02-15-at-4.54.04-AM.jpeg)

-### So now pickup your phone and donate 2 beer bottle and for Laptop to work more.
-PhonePay me at 9319821922@ybl